MassiveNoobie/py-SEO/README.md

 In this repo i will share python seo scripts to help you increase your google ranking, however I suggest nothing goes full automated mode until you're really happy with the human in the loop systems I will be sharing here.

 # why
-Hey, how's it going C. C my friend I'm teaching SEO.
+C my friend I'm teaching SEO.
 In process i'm giving away all of the tools openly here.
+If i typing saying C, i can teach this easier.

 You don't know seo, and learning it can be a rabbit hole, I want to make it easy.